ryterdal/guide_reproducible_research/chapters/02_primary_practices.md

   of the project?
 - **Project Duration:** How long will the project take?
 - **Data:** What data sources will be used in the project?
-If there are ethical or privacy concerns about the data, outline them here, as well as mitigation strategies.
+If there are ethical or privacy concerns about the data, outline them here and describe mitigation strategies.
 If you will be collecting data, what data will you collect and how?
 - **Statement of Work and Milestones:** Who will do what by when?
 This is a good